appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ## tvOS support

 - Appium 1.13.0+ has tvOS support via XCUITest driver
-    - It does not work on Apple TV 4K since ios-deploy does not work on such wireless devices
+    - It does not work on Apple TV 4K since [ios-deploy](https://github.com/ios-control/ios-deploy) does not work on wireless devices

 ## Setup